Follow TV Tropes

 • Trinity has a special law where any agreement made under its secret Commandments is magically binding, and anybody who breaks the agreement will immediately be punished by the spectral Justina Saints.

-• Haruka is the famous example.
-While having low amount of stars, basic gear and low skill level, she gets wrecked rather quickly, as other tanks can at least evade incoming attacks as well.
-But upon being properly invested to unique equipment, good skill and gear level, she becomes an exceptionally sturdy unit that has her own offensive capability against light-armored waves.
+• Haruka is a famous example.
+At a low amount of stars, basic gear and low skill levels, she gets wrecked rather quickly as other Tanks can at least evade incoming attacks as well.
+But upon being properly invested with Unique Equipment, good skill and gear levels, she becomes an exceptionally sturdy unit that has her own offensive capability against Light-armored enemies.

-• Combined with This Looks Like a Job for Aquaman, some of students that were easily replacable, saved as a last resort, or even absolutely unusable in most content, become powerful against certain raids in only Insane difficulty.
-Kayoko against Hod; Kotori against Shirokuro, Binah and Kaiten are the few examples.
+• Combined with This Looks Like a Job for Aquaman, some of students that were easily replaceable, saved as a last resort, or even absolutely unusable in most content become powerful against certain raids in Insane difficulties.
+Kayoko against Hod, and Kotori against Shirokuro, Binah and Kaiten are some examples.

 • Maximum HP Reduction: Rarely present, mostly during timed events.
 As it said, reduces HP capacity of an affected unit.
 Tanking units suffer from this the most.